Are Chiropractors doctors?

 A study from 2007 of 70,000 people over a 7 year period, showed patients that attended a Chiropractor had 60% lower medical fees.
-This is significantly lower given the high percentage of effectiveness for Chiropractic treatments and the satisfaction rate of patients (at 80% it is one of the highest among practitioners).
+This is significantly lower given the high percentage of effectiveness for Chiropractic adjustments and the satisfaction rate of patients (at 80% it is one of the highest among practitioners).

 IS IT SAFE?

-Chiropractic treatment is one of the safest forms of any treatment with a risk of injury at 5,000,000 to 1.
+Chiropractic is one of the safest forms of any healthcare with a risk of injury at 5,000,000 to 1.
 To compare, Ibuprofen (one of the safest drugs available) has a risk of 50,000 to 1, that’s 100x times more risk!
 When examining the research, any cases of Chiropractic injury are due to poor history taking and physical tests, or by an unqualified practitioner claiming their work to be Chiropractic.
-Many of the publicised articles about “Injury by Chiropractor” are sensationalised, but miss out key facts, such as a recent article from BBC, despite the Doctor having been cleared by a professional board 6 months before publication.
+Many of the publicised articles about “Injury by Chiropractor” are sensationalised, but miss out key facts, such as a recent article from BBC, despite the Chiropractor having been cleared by a professional board 6 months before publication.

 This is NOT to insult medicine.
 Medicine is a VITAL part of our healthcare system.
 When there is an emergency or a crisis, medical intervention should be the first choice.
 Medicine and medical procedures have saved untold millions of lives.
 Medical care is best when a crisis is also late stage, such as a disease which has maturely developed, like cancer.